 5. Never forget the power of delighting customers

-Delighting our customers is one of the three stages of any inbound marketing campaign and ensuring that every touch point a person has with our business is remarkable is the key to standing out from the crowd, even if they choose not to buy from us.
-Why?
-Because the power of delighted customers and prospects should never be underestimated.
+Delighting your customers is one of the three stages of any inbound marketing campaign, ensuring you use content to cover any pain points they have is key to standing out from the crowd - the power of delighted customers and prospects should never be underestimated.

-So how do we keep on our customer's good side and encourage them to be advocates for our brand?
+So how do you keep on our customers good side and encourage them to become advocates for your brand?
 Simple, deliver the right content, to the right person, at the right time.
 Every time!
 There's no point sending discount codes for dog food to someone who only has a goldfish.
-It's too easy to think that if an email isn't relevant to someone they'll just delete it but every time they do so they grow further from your brand and feel more like a number in your CRM than a valued customer.
+It's too easy to think that if an email isn't relevant to someone they'll just delete it, but every time they do so they grow further from your brand and feel more like a number in your CRM than a valued customer.

 With this in mind, before pressing go on any of your marketing campaigns consider this: Is this relevant to every last person I'll be sending it to?
 If not it may be worth creating another variant.